Renaissance architecture: Russia

 Prince Ivan III introduced Renaissance architecture to Russia by inviting a number of architects from Italy, who brought new construction techniques and some Renaissance style elements with them, while in general following the traditional designs of the Russian architecture.
 In 1475 the Bolognese architect Aristotele Fioravanti came to rebuild the Cathedral of the Dormition in the Moscow Kremlin, damaged in an earthquake.
-Fioravanti was given the 12th-century Vladimir Cathedral as a model, and produced a design combining traditional Russian style with a Renaissance sense of spaciousness, proportion and symmetry.
+Fioravanti was given the 12th-century Assumption Cathedral in Vladimir as a model, and produced a design combining traditional Russian style with a Renaissance sense of spaciousness, proportion and symmetry.

 In 1485, Ivan III commissioned the building of a royal Terem Palace within the Kremlin, with Aloisio da Milano being the architect of the first three floors.
 Aloisio da Milano, as well as the other Italian architects, also greatly contributed to the construction of the Kremlin walls and towers.
 The small banqueting hall of the Russian Tsars, called the Palace of Facets because of its facetted upper story, is the work of two Italians, Marco Ruffo and Pietro Solario, and shows a more Italian style.

 In 1505, an Italian known in Russia as Aleviz Novyi built twelve churches for Ivan III, including the Cathedral of the Archangel, a building remarkable for the successful blending of Russian tradition, Orthodox requirements and Renaissance style.

 Scandinavia

 The Renaissance architecture that found its way to Scandinavia was influenced by the Flemish architecture, and included high gables and a castle air as demonstrated in the architecture of Frederiksborg Palace.
 Consequently, much of the Neo-Renaissance to be found in the Scandinavian countries is derived from this source.

 In Denmark, Renaissance architecture thrived during the reigns of Frederick II and especially Christian IV.
-Inspired by the French castles of the times, Flemish architects designed masterpieces such as Kronborg Castle in Helsingør and Frederiksborg Palace in Hillerød.
-The Frederiksborg Palace (1602–1620) is the largest Renaissance palace in Scandinavia.
+Inspired by the French castles of the times, Flemish architects designed masterpieces such as Kronborg Castle in Helsingør and Frederiksborg Castle in Hillerød.
+The Frederiksborg Castle (1602–1620) is the largest Renaissance palace in Scandinavia.

 Elsewhere in Sweden, with Gustav Vasa's seizure of power and the onset of the Protestant reformation, church construction and aristocratic building projects came to a near standstill.
 During this time period, several magnificent so-called "Vasa castles" appeared.
 They were erected at strategic locations to control the country as well as to accommodate the travelling royal court.
 Gripsholm Castle, Kalmar Castle and Vadstena Castle are known for their fusion of medieval elements with Renaissance architecture.

 The architecture of Norway was influenced partly by the occurrence of the plague during the Renaissance era.
 After the Black Death, monumental construction in Norway came to a standstill.
 There are few examples of Renaissance architecture in Norway, the most prominent being renovations to the medieval Rosenkrantz Tower in Bergen, Barony Rosendal in Hardanger, and the contemporary Austrat manor near Trondheim, and parts of Akershus Fortress.

 There is little evidence of Renaissance influence in Finnish architecture.